ruskam/earthquakes/README.md

 java -jar earthquakes-service.jar
 ```

-### Where to see the outcome
+### Where to see the output

-The application will be availale on the localhos at port 8081:
+After the application is started, it is mandatory to open a browser and pass the latitude and longitude as part of the URL endpoint

 ```bash
 http://localhost:8081/api/earthquake/lat/{lat}/lon/{lon}
 ```

-Passing latitude and lontide as a must.
+The output is available as a JSON response and in the console (if run from the Intellij IDEA) and in the terminal (if run through the terminal command)

-#### NOTE: The instructions are test on MacOS
+#### NOTE: The instructions are testes on MacOS